-Social Determinants of Health: Social determinants of health (SDOH) such as housing, employment, food security, education, and transportation have a major influence on individual and community health,8 contributing to an estimated 80-90 percent of a person's health outcomes.9 CDC's program aims to support collaborations across sectors and promote costsaving interventions that prevent chronic health conditions.
-In a review of similar multisector partnerships addressing SDOH, 29 organizations projected these efforts would result in a savings of \$644 million over 20 years from saved medical costs and increased productivity levels.10 TFAH recommends at least \$100 million to further develop CDC's SDOH Program.
+Social Determinants of Health: Social determinants of health (SDOH) such as housing, employment, food security, education, and transportation have a major influence on individual and community health, on contributing to an estimated 80-90 percent of a person's health outcomes.
+CDC's program aims to support collaborations across sectors and promote cost-saving interventions that prevent chronic health conditions.
+In a review of similar multisector partnerships addressing SDOH, 29 organizations projected these efforts would result in a savings of \$644 million over 20 years from saved medical costs and increased productivity levels.
+TFAH recommends at least \$100 million to further develop CDC's SDOH Program.

 Environmental Health: Many emergencies occur due to environmental hazards.
 Since CDC's National Environmental Public Health Tracking Network began in 2002, grantees have taken over 400 data-driven actions to eliminate risks to the public.
 Data cover asthma, drinking water quality, lead poisoning, and flood vulnerability, and states use this information to conduct targeted interventions in affected communities.
 Currently, only 33 states, local, and city health departments are funded to participate in the Tracking Network.
-With a \$1.44 return in health care savings for every dollar invested, 11 the Tracking Network is a cost-effective program that examines and combats harmful risk factors.
-TFAH recommends at least \$65 million for the

-National Environmental Public Health Tracking Network to fund all 50 states.
+With a \$1.44 return in health care savings for every dollar invested, 12 the Tracking Network is a cost-effective program that examines and combats harmful risk factors.
+As of FY2023, CDC is still only able to fund 31 states, in addition to one city and one county to participate in the Tracking Network.
+TFAH recommends at least \$65 million for the National Environmental Public Health Tracking Network to fund all 50 states.

 Age-Friendly Public Health: The disproportionate impact of the COVID-19 pandemic on older adults has shown that collaboration between the public health and aging sectors is vital.
 Public health interventions play a valuable role in optimizing the health and well-being of older adults by prolonging their independence, reducing health care costs, coordinating existing multi-sector efforts, and disseminating and implementing evidence-based policies.
 Yet as of now, there is no comprehensive health promotion program for older adults.
+TFAH recommends funding for a CDC Healthy Aging unit to promote the health and well-being of older adults, advance health equity and reduce healthcare costs by developing Age-Friendly Public Health Systems (AFPHS) at state, local, territorial, and tribal health departments.
+AFPHS interventions can optimize the health and well-being of adults 65 and over, prolong their independence, help reduce disparities and advance equity, and help reduce the nation's healthcare spending.
+Elevating healthy aging as a core function of public health departments is necessary to foster multi-sector collaboration and develop effective solutions to improve the lives of older Americans.
 We recommend the Committee provide CDC at least \$50 million for an Age Friendly Public Health program to address the health needs of older adults.